se-tuebingen-exercises-ws23/ex4-tut3/README.md

 ### Hello, world!

-1. Clone this GitHub repository: `se-tuebingen-exercises-ws23/ex4-tutN` where `N` is the number of your tutorial.
+1. Clone this GitHub repository: `se-tuebingen-exercises-ws23/ex4-tut3`
 2. Open it in the IntelliJ IDE.
 3. Run the project.
     - In IntelliJ: use the green run button ▶️ on the top right